cubeek/ovnator/README.md

 - "Do I have any routers?"
 - "Show me the OVS topology"
 - "List all tap devices on br-int"
+- "Show me the OpenFlow flows for br-int"

 **Troubleshooting:**
 - "Find the tap device for VM with IP 10.0.0.48"
 - "Capture 5 ICMP packets on tap6335a75c-5c"
+- "Dump the flows on br-int and explain the forwarding rules"
 - "Why can't the VM at 10.0.0.48 reach 172.24.5.1?"

 ## Architecture